C0Assassin/rb4-to-rb2/README.md

 *  Temple of the Dog - Hunger Strike
 *  Third Eye Blind - Jumper
 *  Three Days Grace - Never Too Late
+*  Tom Petty & The Heartbreakers - Don't Do Me Like That
 *  Tonic - If You Could Only See
 *  Toto - Africa
 *  Toto - Hold The Line